jafaryor/knowledge-base/Management/interiew.md

 3. Technical pre-screening

     * Optional step.
-    * Used when too there is a hight number of candidates.
+    * Used when there is a hight number of candidates.
     * To filter out those who definitely do not match.
     * Few technical questions.
     * Remote